pedroelias520/Node-Firebase-CRUD-template/readme.md

-# electron-quick-start
+# NodeJS: CRUD with Firebase

-**Clone and run for a quick way to see Electron in action.**
+**Clone and run for a quick way to see NodeJS in action.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/latest/tutorial/quick-start) within the Electron documentation.

-A basic Electron application needs just these files:
+A basic NodeJS application needs just these files:

-- `package.json` - Points to the app's main file and lists its details and dependencies.
+- `server.js` - Points to the app's main file and lists its details and dependencies.
-- `main.js` - Starts the app and creates a browser window to render HTML.
-This is the app's **main process**.
-- `index.html` - A web page to render.
-This is the app's **renderer process**.
+- `key.json` - your keys to acess you database

 You can learn more about each of these components within the